almandic/antun_portfolio/README.md

 # Antun_portfolio

-I am building my first portfolio with intention to use it in my job application.
+Hello and welcome to my GitHub portfolio.
+If you are reading this, I am probably looking for a new advanture in the field.

 ## About me

-My name is Antun Lucijan Mandić and I am medior machine learning engineer and full stack developer.
+My name is Antun Lucijan Mandić and I am software engineer with wide ranges of interests, from web development, embedded device programming and operating systems management to machine learning algorithms development and implementation.
-For the last three years, I've been learning as much as I can about this vast and very advanced field of science.
+I fell in love with Python on the very beginning of my university education, and the love is here to stay for a long time.
 I have built very strong mathematics foundations with main focus in statistics and linear algebra.
-I fell in love with Python on the very beginning of my university education, and the love is here to stay for a long time.
-Even though I am a 3rd year student at Faculty of Mechanical Engineering, Computing and Electrical Engineering, I am looking for a job in the field because I think that is the best way to boost up my learning curve.
+Python is my language of choice because of his versatility that I am finding just amazing!

-I also used C/C++ in my classes and learned the basics, while for object oriented programming I used Java.
+Regarding other technologies, I also used Go, C/C++  and learned the basics, and I also experimented with Java.

-Currently, I'm working on C# and .NET project for my Programming Engineering class, and I am writing my bachelor thesis on Generative Adversarial Networks(GANs)
-But Python is my main language, the one I want to grow in and master as much as I can.
-For backend development, I use Django, and Django Rest Framework for API development.
+For backend development, I use mainly Django, the greatest backend framework ever build by mankind, and it's rich ecosystem of libraries and frameworks like for example Django Rest Framework for API development.
 Frontend design is not in my main focus, but I am familiar with HTML, CSS, Bootstrap5 and basics of JavaScript.
-For DBMS I use MySQL.
+For DBMS, I mainly use PostgreSQL, but I also worked with MySQL/MariaDB, MongoDB and Redis.

 ## About this repository

-Here, I showed some basic matplotlib plots, introduction to numeric python with numpy, some basic machine learning algorithms with scikit-learn, and introductionary level of high performance computing with numba.
+Here, I showed some basic matplotlib plots, introduction to numeric python with numpy, some basic machine learning algorithms with scikit-learn, and introductory level of high performance computing with numba.
 Pytorch is a framework that I liked very much, and I would like to spend my next few years mastering it.
-In the pytroch file I presented an introduction to deep learning, CNN-s, RNN-s, then worked with various architectures, like ResNet, VGG, InceptionNet, LeNet, GRU, LSTM and so on...
+In the PyTorch file I presented an introduction to deep learning, CNN-s, RNN-s, then worked with various architectures, like ResNet, VGG, InceptionNet, LeNet, GRU, LSTM and so on...
-I seek true knowledge by looking for a job in the field, and waiting for a senior developer who will teach me, lead me, and I hope have a little bit patience with me.
-I didn't commit any of my Django projects here, but if you call me for an interview, we can speak about them in detail.

 ### I am so very excited to be a part of the upcoming 4th industrial revolution.